salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 1. Load matrix $\bar{C}$ into YMM registers
 2. Load column vector of matrix $\bar{A}$
 3. Set n = 1
-4. Load n-th scalar element of row vector of $\bar{B}$, broadcast it to a vector and place into YMM register.
+4. Load n-th scalar element of row vector of $\bar{B}$, broadcast it to a vector and place into single YMM register.
-5. Update the n-th column of $\bar{C}$ via fused matrix multiply
+5. Update n-th column of $\bar{C}$ via fused matrix multiply
 6. Increment n by 1.
 7. Repeat steps 4-6 until all columns of $\bar{C}$ are updated.